Endourology Fellowship Program

 Training Program Overview

 Stanford's Endourology Fellowship is under the direction of Drs.
-Joseph Liao and Simon Conti.
+Joseph Liao, Simon Conti, and Helena Chang.
 The one-year fellowship is approved by the Endourology Society and open to qualified applicants who have completed an accredited urology residency program.
 The fellowship aims to provide advanced clinical training in the endourologic management of urinary stone disease, urological cancers and benign prostatic hyperplasia (BPH), and pursuit of scholarship in basic, translational, and population health sciences within the robust research infrastructure at Stanford.
 Graduates of the fellowship will receive a certificate of Advanced Clinical Training in Endourology and Stone Disease from the Endourology Society as well as certification from the Stanford Graduate Medical Education office.

 Clinical training will focus primarily on retrograde and percutaneous surgery for urinary stone disease.
-Most percutaneous renal surgeries at Stanford are performed using the endoscopic combined intrarenal surgery (ECIRS) approach in the prone-split leg position.
+PCNL cases are performed both supine and prone, using both fluoro and ultrasound guided access.
 Given the large volume of urinary diversions performed at Stanford, the fellow will gain considerable experience in the treatment of stone disease through the diverted urinary tract.
-Fellows will also have the option of seeking out experience in novel BPH therapies such as HoLEP, Rezum and Urolift.
-Given the high volume of robotic-assisted surgery, experience in robotic surgery for benign urological diseases is also available.
-The clinical training will take place primarily at Stanford Hospital and VA Palo Alto Health Care System.
-Additional clinical experiences are available at affiliated Santa Clara Valley Medical Center and Kaiser Permanente Santa Clara Medical Center.
+Fellows will also have the option of seeking out experience in novel BPH therapies such as HoLEP, Aquablation, Rezum and Urolift.
+The fellow's time is split between Stanford Hospital and Kaiser Permanente Santa Clara.

 Research Training Opportunities